DanielFi/clunk/language.md

 * Pattern matching is a thing
 * You can match anything, even functions themselves!

-It's basically drunk erlang (without the OTP fun) and JS inspired syntax.
+It's basically drunk erlang (without the OTP fun) with JS inspired syntax.

 ### Example: